 Choose this rotation when your members have a schedule that does not follow specific calendar timeframes such as weeks or months; for example, four days on, four days off.

 The rotation interval is the number of shifts or calendar timeframes that occur before shift members are rotated.
-Rotation intervals do not apply to event-based rotations.
+Rotation intervals do not apply to alert-based rotations.

 If you set the rotation interval to two shifts, the group members maintain the same escalation order for two shifts, and are then rotated according to the rotation direction.
 If you set this to three weeks, then the shift members are rotated every three calendar weeks, regardless of how often the shift actually occurs.